 “How else would a white, middle-class American kid gain a firsthand appreciation for the value of a safe and comfortable place to sleep?”

-Twenty years ago, he devised a scheme where he could put his retirement savings not into a bank to accrue interest, but into cheap apartments that could house struggling neighbors.
+Twenty years ago, he devised a scheme whereby he could put his retirement savings not into a bank to accrue interest, but into cheap apartments that could house struggling neighbors.
 He would be helping others while his own money would grow whenever the property values rose.

 “Imagine the joy of knowing that I could provide a simple two-bedroom apartment for a mom and her kids as she fought to get her life back on track.”

 But, in early 2017, Steves’s generosity rose to a whole new level.
-He took his affordable housing project one step further: he gave his 24-unit apartment complex to the YWCA.
-The group will now be able to plan for the future, knowing that the facility is theirs to keep.
+He took his affordable housing project one step further and donated the entire 24-unit apartment complex to the YWCA.
+The nonprofit group will now be able to plan for the future, knowing that the facility is theirs to keep.